 The stickiness of the plaque keeps the acids close to your teeth and gums.
 The acid eats away at the enamel of your teeth.
 It also causes tenderness, swelling and bleeding in your gums, also called gingivitis.
 That can lead to gum disease which breaks down the bone supporting your teeth.

 Time and time again, scientists and doctors are finding links between health problems and periodontal disease, also known as gum disease.

-In fact, In 2009 the American Academy of Periodontology and The American Journal of Cardiology published a paper discussing the link between heart and gum disease.
-They recommend heart doctors ask patients if they have a history of gum disease problems.
-It might sound strange, but many studies link gum and heart health.
-And that's just the beginning.
+In fact, in 2009 the American Academy of Periodontology and The American Journal of Cardiology published a paper discussing the link between heart and periodontal disease.
+They recommend cardiologists ask patients if they have a history of periodontal disease.
+It might sound strange, but many studies link oral health and heart health.

-Research also shows a link between gum disease and other health problems, such as:
+Research also shows a link between periodontal disease and other health problems, such as:

-The good news is, taking care of your teeth is simple.
-Get them cleaned at least twice a year, or ask your dentist if you need your teeth coated or sealed.
+The good news is taking care of your teeth is simple.
+Get them cleaned at least twice a year.
 Brush your teeth twice a day with fluoride toothpaste.
-Floss daily and use an antimicrobial mouthwash to keep the bacteria at bay.
+Floss daily and use an antimicrobial mouthwash.

 A few simple steps can keep your mouth and your whole body healthy for years to come.

 * This information is for general educational purposes only, and should not be construed as medical advice or used in place of consulting a licensed medical or dental professional.
 The information presented is not a guarantee or representation that the procedures are covered under a Humana Dental or Vision Plan.

 Browse the forms you need for medical, dental, life, spending account, and pharmacy claims.Find your forms